mattermost/mattermost-helm/README.md

-Mattermost Kubernetes
+Mattermost Kubernetes (Beta)
 ==========================

-This helm chart is still under construction.
+This is the helm chart for Mattermost Enterprise Edition.
+It is in beta and subject to changes but is used by Mattermost internally to run some CI servers.

 # Configuration